leonardo-racic/fish-a-fiche/documentation/documentation.md

 ### folder "index"

-A folder containing all the important MAIN files regrouped in a [INDEX](/index), still nid some imporvement, but the devs are working on it.
+A folder acting as a data base : [INDEX](/index), still need some imporvement, but the devs are working on it.

 ### folder "modules"